NethServer/docs/administrator-manual/en/installation.rst

 ====================

-Download |product| ISO file from official site 'ww.nethserver.org`, inside *Download*. section
+Download |product| ISO file from official site `www.nethserver.org`, inside *Download*. section

 Downloaded ISO file can be used to create a
 *Bootable media* such as a CD, a DVD, or a USB stick.
-The creation of a bootable disk is different from writing files into CD / DVD, and it requires the use of a dedicated function, usually present CD / DVD programs (eg *write* or *burn ISO image*). nstructions on how to create a bootable CD / DVD from the ISO are easily avaialble on the Internet or in the documentation of your system operating system.
+The creation of a bootable disk is different from writing files into CD/DVD, and it requires the use of a dedicated function, usually present CD/DVD programs (eg *write* or *burn ISO image*).
+Instructions on how to create a bootable CD/DVD from the ISO are easily avaialble on the Internet or in the documentation of your system operating system.

 A similar procedured applies for bootable USB stick.
-There are specific programs [#] _ which will convert downloaded ISO into bootable USB sticks.
+There are specific programs [#]_ which will convert downloaded ISO into bootable USB sticks.

 In both cases, you can now start the machine using the freshly backed media.
 If the machine will not start from the CD/DVD (or USB), please refer to the